electricbookworks/electric-book-workflow/README.md

 We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
 If we're not changing something major, it takes five minutes.
 (See the pro tip below for an even quicker way.)

 1. Put the HTML files from `_site` into your `Text` folder.
-1. Put the framework's `epub.css` in your `Styles` folder.
+1. Put the finished `epub.css` (from `_site/css`) into your Sigil `Styles` folder.
 (The `epub.css` file is a trimmed version of `screen.css`.
 It does not link to font files and avoids CSS3 features, like @fontface, some pseudo classes and media queries, to work better with popular readers with poor or buggy CSS support, such as Adobe Digital Editions.)
 1. If your book has a child stylesheet, add that, too.
 1. Replace any SVG images in the `Images` folder with JPG equivalents.
 And:
 1. Search-and-replace any links to .svg in your HTML files with .jpg.